 School of Business Academic Departments

-The UAlbany School of Business academic programs are organized around the five academic departments within the school.
+The UAlbany School of Business academic programs are organized around five dynamic academic departments.

 The Department of Accounting and Law prepares undergraduate (BS) accounting and graduate (MS) accounting students to begin or continue careers in public accounting.
 Our graduate accounting program can also allow students to meet the 150-hour CPA education requirement.
-Our dedicated faculty actively pursues research in the field and brings a wealth of experience as practitioners into the classroom.
+Our dedicated faculty actively pursue research in the field and bring a wealth of experience as practitioners into the classroom.

-Undergraduate and Graduate students with an interest in the fundamentals of valuation models, financial statement analysis capital leveraging and management and a host of other topics of interest on Wall Street and throughout corporate America can study with well-respected faculty at the UAlbany School of Business.
-Top undergraduate Business Administration students can join our Financial Analysts Honors Program and prepare for exciting careers in finance.
+Undergraduate and graduate students with an interest in the fundamentals of valuation models, financial statement analysis capital leveraging and management and a host of other topics of interest on Wall Street and throughout corporate America can study with well-respected faculty at the University at Albany School of Business.
+Top undergraduate Business Administration students can join our Financial Analyst Honors Program and prepare for exciting careers in finance.
+The Full-time MBA program offers a concentration in finance.
 Evening MBA students can choose an elective track in Finance to prepare them for a career in the corporate sector.

 Students with an interest careers in advertising, product development, channel relations can look to the School of Business Marketing Department to provide them with a firm foundation in the field.
-Undergraduate Business Administration students can choose a concentration in Marketing to help them understand at buyer behavior and overall marketing strategy.
-They can also combine a Marketing concentration with one in Finance of Management.
-Evening MBA students can choose an elective track that focuses on Marketing and will help them find a career in marketing or enhance the one they already have.
+Undergraduate Business Administration students can choose a concentration in marketing to help them understand buyer behavior and overall marketing strategy.
+They can also combine a marketing concentration with one in finance or management.
+Evening MBA students can choose an elective track that focuses on marketing that will help them begin a career in marketing or enhance the one they already have.

 Find out more about our School of Business faculty and their individual research interests, or take a look at the undergraduate and graduate opportunities available to you.